 - any other factors deemed relevant.

-How often do the Reset Exchangeable Securities (RES) and Capital Notes make interest payments?
+How often do the Capital Notes make interest payments?

-Interest payments on the RES and Capital notes are expected to be made every quarter, in arrears on or about 15 March, June, September and December.
+Interest payments on the Capital Notes are expected to be made every quarter, in arrears on or about 15 March, June, September and December.
 Interest payments are subject to the interest payment tests set out in the respective prospectuses.